Allar/ue5-style-guide/marketplace-compatibility.md

 ## Legal

 Gamemakin LLC and its product Linter makes no effort to check for legal compliance for your project on your behalf.
-We are not lawyers and do not have that compatibility and can not offer legal advice.
+We are not lawyers and do not have that capability and can not offer legal advice.
 That said, we vehemently recommend [not breaking the law](http://ue4.style#0.5).

 | Line  | Review Check Item                                                          | Compatibility Notes                                                             |
 | :---: | :------------------------------------------------------------------------- | :------------------------------------------------------------------------------ |